 We combine the love of football with social impact programmes to change peoples’ lives.

-Gary and Kevin share a common belief – that the beautiful game they love – football – has the power to positively impact lives.
-VYD creates and delivers educational and support programmes that improve the lives of people in our community, through the power of football.
+VYD was set up in 2019 by Gary Pleece and Kevin Green as a social impact Community Interest Company that delivers projects that positively influence lives in communities across the UK.
+Gary and Kevin share a common belief – that the beautiful game of football they love, has the power to positively influence lives.
+VYD creates and delivers educational and social impact programmes that improve the lives of people in our community, using the common language and power of football.

 Every town and city in the UK has social problems and issues that place a heavy and often chronic burden on individuals and communities.

 We use the huge popularity and social benefits of playing football to make a positive impact on four issues that we care deeply about:

 - Mental health: 1 in 4 people in the UK affected (source: MHFA)

 - Nutritional health: only 18% of children getting daily recommended nutrition (source: NHS)